DataHighway-DHX/node/EXAMPLES.md

 2. Install and run Docker
 3. Replace [docker-compose-custom.yml](./docker-compose-custom.yml) file with your custom node (e.g. rename node from `node-1` to something else or add additional nodes).
 By default it will run two validator nodes (i.e. node-1 and node-2).
 4. Update the relevant ./scripts/docker-entrypoint-<NODE_NAME>.sh (i.e. [docker-entrypoint-node-1.sh](./scripts/docker-entrypoint-node-1.sh) and [docker-entrypoint-node-2.sh](./scripts/docker-entrypoint-node-2.sh) with your node specific information (e.g. change the value provided to `--name` and rename `node-1` or `node-2` to your custom node name) and run `chmod 755 ./scripts/docker-entrypoint-<NODE_NAME>.sh` if you create an new scripts so they are executable, where `<NODE_NAME>` would be your chosen custom node name.
+5. If you modify the code, rebuild the chain configuration file and purge the chain (see section "Create custom blockchain configuration")
 5. Run the Docker container in the background as a daemon and view the logs on-demand (the image will be built on first run based on the Dockerfile).
 It will install dependencies and build chain runtime code.
 See the notes below for an alternative approach.
   ```bash
   docker-compose --file docker-compose-custom.yml --verbose up --detach
   docker-compose logs --follow
   ```
+Alternatively just run `docker-compose --file docker-compose-custom.yml --verbose up`.
+If you change the code, then be sure to rebuild the chain configuration file and purge the chain, then destroy and rebuild containers from the image by running `docker-compose --file docker-compose-custom.yml --verbose down && docker-compose --file docker-compose-custom.yml --verbose up`
+To just restart existing containers of the node, run `docker-compose --file docker-compose-custom.yml --verbose restart`.
   * Screenshot:
   ![](./assets/images/logs.png)
 6. Follow the steps to [interact with blockchain using Polkadot.js Apps UI](#chapter-6d9058)